Cannabis in Sweden: Reform

 Some members of the Swedish Parliament, have voiced support for reforming the legal status of cannabis.
 During the legislature's question time on 11 January 2012, former Sweden Democrat MP William Petzäll asked Minister of Health and Social Affairs Maria Larsson if she would support the legalization of cannabis.
 Larsson responded in the negative on 2 February of the same year.
 Moderate MP Hanif Bali has also supported the legalization of cannabis to fight drug traffickers and organized crime.
 Liberal MP Joar Forssell is a cannabis rights activist and a strong critic of Sweden's zero-tolerance policy on drugs.
 The former leader of the Liberals, Nyamko Sabuni, has expressed support for the legalization of medicinal cannabis but does not support legalization for recreational use, proposing instead that "we should work more to ensure that addicts get the care they need".

 In 2013, Centre Party Youth (CUF) announced their advocacy for the legalization of cannabis.
 Among their justifications are the idea that the ban leads to greater harm than the drug itself, that prohibition favors organized crime, and that possession and controlled sale of alcohol is already legal.
 The Moderate Youth League and the Liberal Youth of Sweden together with CUF all support the legalization of cannabis.
 Young Left and the Young Greens both support the decriminalization of the drug.
 The Swedish Social Democratic Youth League support investigation into the potential legalization of cannabis, while the Young Swedes SDU and the Young Christian Democrats oppose legalization of any kind.

 As part of the Pirate Party's 2022 election manifesto it stated its support for legalising cannabis in Sweden and creating a regulated market for it.
 It stated this would use state monopolies or licenses in a similar way to how alcohol and tobacco is regulated in the country.
 The party said this would "deprive criminal organisations of income from drug sales and free up police resources that instead could be used to fight crimes with human victims."

+Cannabis legalization around the world

+As of 2021 over 30 countries have legalized marijuana for medical use and some have also legalized it for recreational use, such as Canada and some states in the United States.